-The Maasai Mara in Kenya and the Serengeti in Tanzania are two safari destinations that are famous worldwide.
-Kenya is a stunning country with many premiere wildlife reserves, in this post we will discuss two of them.
+Kenya is a stunning country with many premiere wildlife reserves, in this post we will discuss the two most popular, the Maasai (Masai) Mara National Reserve and Amboseli National Park.
 When visiting Kenya, one should also consider Tanzania.
 See our post on Tanzania.

 All monkeys cannot hang from the same branch – Kenyan proverb